 - Adult chimps are estimated to be at least twice as strong, and perhaps even seven times as strong, as humans.
 This trait is one of the reasons that people who have chimps as pets often end up giving their chimp to an organization like Save the Chimps.

 - Chimpanzees have 32 teeth.

 - Chimpanzees’ body temperature is the same as humans, at 98.6 degrees.

-- Standing upright on two legs, a chimpanzee may reach over 4 feet in height, and weigh as much as 150 lbs.
+- Standing upright on two legs, a chimpanzee may reach over 4 feet in height, and weigh more than 150 lbs.

-- Event though chimpanzees’ habitat is often near water, chimps cannot swim, due to the structure and density of their bodies.
+- Even though chimpanzees’ habitat is often near water, chimps cannot swim, due to the structure and density of their bodies.

 - A chimpanzee’s senses of sight, taste, and hearing are similar to those of humans.

 - Like humans, chimpanzees eat a variety of fresh fruits and vegetables.